jimmoffitt/rules-migrator/Article.md

 ### Example 'Rule Migrator' Application <a id="rule_migrator" class="tall">&nbsp;</a>

 As a group focused on supporting Gnip customers, we are avid 'in-house' users of real-time PowerTrack.
-As a developer advocate I get to write and code about data stories, and have curatored many sets of operators that often have a greographic focus.
+As developer advocates we work directly with Twitter data and often [write data stories](https://blog.gnip.com/tweeting-rain-part-4-tweets-2013-colorado-flood/).
+As a results we have curatored many sets of operators that often have a greographic focus.
 So I sat down to write a tool that could help us translate and migrate PowerTrack 1.0 rules to version 2.0.
-The following sections discuss developing and working with this tool.

-This tool is very much a prototype, a 'talking point' in the broader discussion of filtering the firehose with PowerTrack.
+The [Rules Migrator]([https://github.com/jimmoffitt/rules-migrator]) tool is very much a prototype, a 'talking point' in the broader discussion of filtering the firehose with PowerTrack.
 If you improve or extend or refactor, or whatever, this code base, please share your efforts.

 [https://github.com/jimmoffitt/rules-migrator]

-### Rule Translations

-###Rule Migrations

-Examples:

-+ Realtime 1.0 to 2.0
-+ Real-time to Replay streams
-+ Tumblr dev to prod stream